Parent Involvement Opportunities

-The LWHS SAC meets the third Wednesday of each month at 8:00 am.
+The LWHS SAC meets the second Thursday of each month (with the exception of December) at 7:30 am.
 All are welcome to attend the meetings.
 The membership is composed of the principal, and an appropriately balanced team of parents, faculty/staff, community members and one student from each grade level.

 For more information, please contact:

 June Ullman (LWHS SAC Chairperson)

 Daniele Shick (LWHS SAC Vice-Chair)

 Shelli Jacobs (LWHS SAC Secretary)

 Laura Sanchez (LWHS SAC Support Representative)